 When we step out of the comfort zone, we step into the growth zone.
 It’s making the decision to face the fear and do something we know will be hard, that leads to the most personal development.
 Submerging your body in freezing cold water for a few minutes is far from easy and far from comfortable, but that’s exactly why you should do it.
 Aside from the host of physical and physiological benefits, we are teaching our body how to deal with ‘real’ stress again.
 We are able to trigger the stress response fully, in a controlled environment, and then have the opportunity to choose how we respond.
 We can re-learn, and re-wire how we respond to a stressful situation.
 If you can breathe your way to a place of calm, amidst the intensity of an ice bath, you can breathe your way to a place of calm anywhere.
 The breath is unique in the fact that it is both automatic and controllable.
 So we can either let it control us, or we can control it, and therefore better control the body and mind.
 So the next time something ‘stresses us out’ we have a real time tool to navigate our reaction, and bring ourselves back to a place of calm.

 The breath is 100% free, accessible to everyone, at all times, and has an immediate effect on the nervous system, mind, body and emotional state.
 Understanding how your breath works can be a stepping stone to more balance in your life.
 And learning an efficient, constructive way to deal with stress, in all its forms, may be one of the most important factors for health today.

 So get in an ice bath, or hop in a sauna, or run up a hill, and know that you will be stronger and better for it on the other side, because stress isn’t the enemy, we just need to better understand it.

-Learn more about how I can help you incorporate these cold therapy and breath practices here.
+Get in touch to learn more about how I can help you incorporate these cold therapy and breath practices.